USS Enterprise (CV-6)

-Despite efforts made by the public after the war to turn Enterprise into a museum ship, Enterprise was ultimately scrapped from 1958 to 1960.
+Despite efforts made by the public after the war to turn Enterprise into a museum ship, Enterprise was scrapped from 1958 to 1960.

 Construction and commissioning

 The sixth carrier built for the United States Navy and the second of the Yorktown class, Enterprise was launched on 3 October 1936 at Newport News Shipbuilding, sponsored by Lulie Swanson, wife of Secretary of the Navy Claude A. Swanson, and commissioned on 12 May 1938 with Captain Newton H. White, Jr. in command.
 Enterprise sailed south on a shakedown cruise which took her to Rio de Janeiro.
 Captain Charles A. Pownall relieved White on 21 December.
 After her return, she operated along the East Coast and in the Caribbean until April 1939, when she was ordered to duty in the Pacific.

 Service history

 Enterprise was one of fourteen ships to receive the early RCA CXAM-1 radar.
 Captain George D. Murray assumed command of the carrier on 21 March 1941.
-Based first at San Diego (where she was used in the filming of Dive Bomber, starring Errol Flynn and Fred MacMurray) and then at Pearl Harbor on the Hawaiian island of Oahu after President Roosevelt ordered the Fleet to be "forward based," the carrier and her Air Group trained intensively and transported aircraft to American island bases in the Pacific.
+Based first at San Diego (where she was used in the filming of Dive Bomber, starring Errol Flynn and Fred MacMurray) and then at Pearl Harbor on the Hawaiian island of Oahu after President Roosevelt ordered the Fleet to be "forward based", the carrier and her Air Group trained intensively and transported aircraft to American island bases in the Pacific.
 Enterprise and the other ships of Task Force 8 (TF 8) departed Pearl Harbor on 28 November 1941 to deliver Marine Fighter Squadron 211 (VMF-211) to Wake Island nearly 2500 mi due west.
 She was scheduled to return to Hawaii on 6 December 1941, but was delayed by the weather, and she was still at sea about 215 nmi west of Oahu at dawn on 7 December 1941.